shantisetiani/anilist/README.md

     │   ├── index.tsx                           # Rendering ReactDOM and Apollo provider
     │   ├── setupTests.js                       # Setup for testing purpose
     │   └── ...
-    └── ...
+    ├── env.example                             # Setting of the environment (copy, paste, and rename it to ".env") ├── codegen.yml                             # Configuration of GraphQl code generator └── ...